ShermanK78/customEcommerceStore/README.md

 1. Responsive design using the Bootstrap framework, via CDN.

-2. 'Add to Cart' stores selected products in Local Storage.
+2. 'Add to Cart' stores selected products in Local Storage, whether you're on or offline.

 3. A cart icon is used to alert the User and display the number of items selected.